enricopisoni/SHERPA-simulation/README.md

 ## Content of this repository

-Here you find the code to run the SHERPA Source Receptor Relationship, for simulating the impact of emission reduction scenarios in EU regions and cities.
+Here you find the code to run the SHERPA Source Receptor Relationship, for simulating the impact on air quality of emission reduction scenarios, in EU regions and cities.

 The code is provided to show how SHERPA Graphical User Interface works behind the scene.

-On top of this, there is also a Jupyter notebook ('how_to_run_module1.ipynb') explaining how to use the 'scenario analysis' moduel directly in python (explaining how to set-up a python environment, and then how to run the SHERPA scenario analysis).
+On top of this, there is also a Jupyter notebook ('how_to_run_module1.ipynb') explaining how to use the 'scenario analysis' module directly in python (explaining how to set-up a python environment, and then how to run the SHERPA scenario analysis).

 ## What is SHERPA
-SHERPA (Screening for High Emission Reduction Potential on Air) is a Java/Python tool, which allows for a rapid exploration of potential air quality improvements resulting from national/regional/local emission reduction measures.
+SHERPA (Screening for High Emission Reduction Potential on Air) is tool, which allows for a rapid exploration of potential air quality improvements resulting from national/regional/local emission reduction measures.
 The tool has been developed with the aim of supporting national, regional and local authorities in the design and assessment of their air quality plans.The tool is based on the relationships between emissions and concentration levels, and can be used to answer the following type of questions:

 - What is the potential for local action in my domain?
 - What are the priority activity, sectors and pollutants on which to take action and,